abissgr/calipso-hub/README.md

 });
 ```

 Fields may also override a field type's component or component options used for rendering.
-The build-in support for "schemas" includes:

-- `form`: Uses the backbone.forms [schema definition](https://github.com/powmedia/backbone-forms#schema-definition)
-- `backgrid`: Uses backgrid's [column configuration](http://backgridjs.com/index.html#grid

-Here's an example where  a model field overrides the default fieldType configuration to use a custom backgrid cell:
+Here's an example where  a model field overrides the default fieldType's backgrid configuration to use a custom backgrid cell:

 ```js
 fields : {